-The holidays are upon us, and maybe you want to have a glass of wine or two with a friend or share a joint at the local pot cafe and are now on your way home... by bicycle.
-It's a popular form of commute in Washington.
+The summer is upon us in Seattle, and maybe you want to have a glass of wine or two with a friend or share a joint at the local pot cafe and are now on your way home... by bicycle.
+It's a popular form of commute in Washington State and in Seattle in particular.
 In fact, Washington is honored with the title as the country's number one "Bicycle Friendly State" by the League of American Bicyclists since 2008.
 So, it's not crazy to think that someone who just smoked a joint or sipped on an alcoholic beverage may then hop on his or her bike to cycle home or to wherever the next destination is.
 It never occurred to you that it could be illegal until a friend asks you about it.
 Now you're wondering: can I legally have a drink of alcohol or smoke a joint and then get on my bicycle to go home, or do I need to call Uber?

 According to Washington state law, bicycles are technically vehicles, and operating a vehicle under the influence of alcohol or drugs is illegal.
 What does this mean for bicyclists?
 Not much.

 Bicycles may technically be vehicles, but they are not vehicles in the meaning of the law when it comes to operating a vehicle under the influence of alcohol or drugs.
 Washington's Supreme Court made sure of the same in its decision in City of Montesano v.
 Wells.
 Daniel Wells was convicted of a DUI emanating from an incident while riding his bicycle.
 After his conviction, his appeals made it all the way to the Supreme Court, which found that the law applied only to "motor" vehicles and that there was no intention of it applying to a bicycle, a non-motor vehicle.

 Just because operating a bicycle after having a drink will not get you arrested, you should still practice safety.
 That said, there are laws related to bicycling, though some are local, not applicable state-wide: